jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 ## 12\.
 Learn how to forgive

-The most important skill to develop is the ability to forgive.&nbsp;
+The most important skill to develop is the ability to forgive.

 ***Holding grudges and being angry only hurts you.***